scrapy/scrapy/docs/intro/tutorial.rst

 4. Changing spider to recursively follow links
 5. Using spider arguments

 Scrapy is written in Python_.
-If you're new to the language you might want to start by getting an idea of what the language is like, to get the most out of Scrapy.
+If you're new to the language, you might want to start by getting an idea of what the language is like to get the most out of Scrapy.

-If you're already familiar with other languages, and want to learn Python quickly, the `Python Tutorial`_ is a good resource.
+If you're already familiar with other languages and want to learn Python quickly, the `Python Tutorial`_ is a good resource.

 If you're new to programming and want to start with Python, the following books may be useful to you: